Laura Mancinelli: Writing career

-After returning to Turin as holder of the University Chair of germanic philology, in 1981 Laura Mancinelli made her debut in fiction, publishing, The Twelve Abbots of Challant (winner the same year of the Mondello Prize), a historical novel that the author had begun to write in 1968.
+After returning to Turin as holder of the University Chair of Germanic philology, in 1981 Laura Mancinelli made her debut in fiction, publishing, The Twelve Abbots of Challant (winner the same year of the Mondello Prize), a historical novel that the author had begun to write in 1968.
 After came Il fantasma di Mozart in 1986 and The Miracle of Saint Odilia in 1989.

-Other works were: Amadé, a tale of Mozart's journey in Turin as an adolescent; La casa del tempo; Gli occhi dell'imperatore, winner of the Rapallo Prize in 1994; Raskolnikov; I tre cavalieri del Graal and Il principe scalzo.
+Other works were: Amadé, a tale of Mozart's journey in Turin as an adolescent; La casa del tempo, Gli occhi dell'imperatore, winner of the Rapallo Prize in 1994, Raskolnikov, I tre cavalieri del Graal and Il principe scalzo.
 In 1999, the theatrical performance Notte con Mozart, based on the play of the same name in two acts (published in 1991), was performed at Regio in Turin.

 From 1994 onwards, she devoted herself entirely to writing and published more than fifteen works throughout the decade, despite hospital stays and lengthy rehabilitation.

-In 2001, La sacra rappresentazione (The sacred representation) (2001) came out in bookshops.
+In 2001, La sacra rappresentazione (The holy representation) came out in bookshops.
 It recounts the handover of the Fortress of Exilles from France (Dauphiné) to Savoy, which took place after a night of revelry by the French garrison in 1708.
 In the same year, the author was simultaneously working on an autobiographical novel that occupied her for several years and was published in 2002 under the title Andante con tenerezza.

 In 2009 she published the novel Gli occhiali di Cavour, followed by Due storie d'amore in 2011, free interpretations of the story of two famous couples, Kriemhild and Siegfried, Tristan and Iseult.